-Based on the age of the buildings/structures present within Parcel 1, or sampling results, it is assumed or has been confirmed that 21 of the 26 buildings/structures contain lead.
-Review of PAI internal files identified seven buildings within Parcel 1 that have been sampled as a result of modifications being performed; all seven buildings sampled detected lead.
-Table 5 presents a summary of buildings that were sampled, their construction and sample dates, and identifies which buildings showed detected LBP.
+Based on the age of the buildings/structures present within Parcel 2, or the results of previous sampling, it is assumed that all 30 buildings/structures contain lead.
+Review of PAI internal files identified 14 buildings within Parcel 2 that have been sampled as a result of modifications being performed; 10 of the buildings sampled detected lead.
+Table 7 presents a summary of buildings that were sampled, their construction and sample dates, and identifies which buildings showed detected LBP.

-Surface soil samples were collected from the perimeter of 11 buildings within Parcel 1.
-Lead was detected above the EPA Region 9 residential PRG at four of the building locations and above the industrial PRG at one of the building locations.
-Table 5 presents a summary of the building perimeters sampled within Parcel 1.
+Surface soil samples were collected from the perimeter of 14 buildings within Parcel 2.
+Lead was detected above the Region 9 residential PRG at 9 of the building locations and above the industrial PRG at four building locations.
+Table 5 presents a summary of the building perimeters sampled within Parcel 2.